 Governance

-The Northeast Continuum of Care (NE CoC) Governing Board is the entity responsible for the management of the NE CoC Coordinated Entry System (CES).
-This responsibility includes, but is not limited to the following: ensuring policies and procedures align with state activities, approving Coordinated Entry infrastructure (policies, forms, etc.), and monitoring performance of the Coordinated Entry system (access points, priority list management, housing referral process, provider compliance… etc.)
+The Northeast Continuum of Care (NE CoC) Coordinated Entry Committee (CES Committee), a committee of the NE CoC Governing Board, is the entity responsible for the management of the NE CoC Coordinated Entry System (CES).
+This responsibility includes, but is not limited to the following: ensuring policies and procedures align with state activities, reviewing and updating Coordinated Entry infrastructure (policies, forms, etc.) as needed, and monitoring performance of the Coordinated Entry system (access points, priority list management, housing referral process, provider compliance… etc.).
+The NE CoC Governing Board is the entity responsible for monitoring the CES Committee and for final approval of any changes to the Coordinated Entry System in the NE CoC.

 All providers participating in NE CoC CES in any capacity will sign a Memorandum of Understanding (MOU) with the NE CoC Governing Board agreeing to terms of their participation.
 The MOU will be reviewed annually and updated if necessary.

 The NE CoC acknowledges the limited resources currently available to implement a CES.
 The NE CoC is committed to identifying potential resources to support infrastructure for the CES.
 Resources will be sought on behalf of the NE CoC as a whole to support a regional implementation of the CES and targeted to the NE CoC identified priorities within the CES.
-Priorities are identified and documented by the NE CoC CES Work Group and updated quarterly.
+Priorities are identified and documented by the NE CoC CES Committee and updated quarterly.

 Communication about the NE CoC CES policies, management decisions, and performance results will be communicated broadly through various forms to clients, stakeholders, broader community, and as needed.